How US states have banned, limited or protected abortion

 The U.S. Supreme Court on Friday overturned Roe v.
 Wade, the 1973 decision that had provided a constitutional right to abortion.
 The ruling is expected to lead to abortion bans in roughly half the states, although the timing of those laws taking effect varies.

-Some states will ban or severely limit abortion immediately, while other restrictions will take effect later.
-Some states are waiting until after the Supreme Court issues its formal judgment in the case, which is separate from the opinion issued Friday and could take about a month.
+Some Republican-led states will ban or severely limit abortion immediately, while other restrictions will take effect later.
+At least one state, Texas, is waiting until after the Supreme Court issues its formal judgment in the case, which is separate from the opinion issued Friday and could take about a month.

 In anticipation of the decision, several states led by Democrats have taken steps to protect abortion access.
 The decision also sets up the potential for legal fights between the states over whether providers and those who help women obtain abortions can be sued or prosecuted.